MattithyahuData/Kaggle-API-Data-Import/README.md

-# Download data uding Kaggles API
+# Downloading data using the Kaggle API
 * One of the best ways to get data for Data Science

 ## Resources Used